karthickrajaofficial/Karthick/README.md

 - Demonstrated skills in React, Node.js, Express.js, MongoDB, and user authentication.
 - Deployed the application to a test server.
 - URL LINK: [goals-app-frontend.onrender.com](https://goals-app-frontend.onrender.com)

+###Hotel-booking Web Application (MERN Stack)

+• Developed and implemented a highly secure Hotel Booking website using MERN stack, integrating JWT authentication; increased online bookings by 40% and reduced fraudulent activities by 75%.
+• Implemented a responsive UI design with Tailwind CSS, boosting user engagement by 92% across devices
+• Streamlined image upload process by integrating Amazon S3, resulting in a 90% improvement in user experience and faster upload times
+• Successfully deployed the website at [ https://karthick-booking-app.vercel.app ]

+###Modern Ui&UX Banking app

+ •launched a dynamic and user-friendly credit card portal for banks using React.js and Tailwind CSS! 💳✨ 🌐 Explore the seamless and intuitive frontend I developed, offering a modern and responsive interface for managing credit cards.
+🛠 Tech Stack:
+- *React.js*: Powering the frontend with its component-based architecture, ensuring a scalable and maintainable codebase.
+- *Tailwind CSS*: Streamlining the styling process, achieving a sleek design and improved development workflow.
+🔍 Key Features:
+- Intuitive user interface for effortless navigation.
+- Real-time updates for transaction tracking.
+- Responsive design for a seamless experience on various devices.
+• Successfully deployed the website at [ https://banking-app-1.netlify.app ]

   <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=karthickrajaofficial&show_icons=true&locale=en&layout=compact" alt="karthickrajaofficial" /></p>